Karimbappe/Karimbappe/README.md

 I'm always open to new opportunities, collaborations, or just a friendly chat.
 Let's connect!

 ## Other Common Github Profile Sections<br>
-👩‍💻 I'm currently working on a Three.JS portfolio<br>
+👩‍💻 I'm currently working on a Carhub web app in Next.JS and TypeScript<br>

-🧠 I'm currently learning Three.JS<br>
+🧠 I'm currently learning Next.JS and TypeScript<br>

 👯‍♀️ I'm looking to collaborate on any project for the greater good on wich i can be helpful<br>

-🤔 I'm looking for help with if you know something about Three.js<br>
+🤔 I'm looking for help with if you know something about Next.JS<br>

 💬 Ask me about JS, CSS, HTML, React<br>